markmead/hyperui/data/posts/how-to-contribute.md

     title: My Awesome New Footer ✨
 ```

+As you will see, component files are named incrementally, please follow this method.

 If needed you can use `spacing: ...` to position the component within the preview, but note, that any classes added here will be ignored when copying or viewing the components code.

 ### Creating a New Collection